 What happens if I do not pay the fee?

-If you do not pay this fee, you need to be fingerprinted again, which costs about $90.
+If you do not pay this fee, you must be fingerprinted again, which costs about $90.
 If you fail to do that, the following is a response from the Division of Medical Quality Assurance:

 “This action may vary by board.
 If fingerprint requirements are not met our Departments Enforcement Unit opens a case and from there disciplines and fines may be imposed.
-This can end up costing an individual more money on top of being required to have the new screening completed for compliance.
+This will cost an individual more money on top of being required to have the new screening completed for compliance.

 How often do I need to pay this fee?